Pamela Anderson: Early life and education

 Anderson was born in Ladysmith, British Columbia, Canada, the daughter of Barry W. Anderson, a furnace repairman, and Carol, a waitress.
-Her great-grandfather, Juho Hyytiäinen, was a Finnish native of Saarijärvi, and left the Grand Duchy of Finland (which was an autonomous state within the Russian Empire at the time) for Canada in 1908.
-He changed his name to Anderson when he arrived as an immigrant.
-Anderson also has Volga German ancestry on her mother's side; her grandmother, Rose Friesen, ethnically German, was born in Russia in a Mennonite village and immigrated to Canada in 1901.
-Anderson received press coverage right after her birth as a "Centennial Baby", having been born on July 1, 1967, the 100th anniversary of Canada's official founding via the Constitution Act, 1867.
+Her great-grandfather, Juho Hyytiäinen, was a Finnish native of Saarijärvi, and left the Grand Duchy of Finland for Canada in 1908 and changed his surname to Anderson.
+Pamela's grandfather Herman Anderson—a logger and a poet who believed in folklore, fairies, and trees that whispered secrets to each other—taught her to speak Finnish.
+Anderson has Volga German ancestry on her mother's side; her grandmother, Rose Friesen, ethnically German, was born in Russia in a Mennonite village and immigrated to Canada in 1901.
+Anderson received press coverage right after birth as a "Centennial Baby", being born on July 1, 1967, the 100th anniversary of Canada's official founding via the Constitution Act, 1867.
 She has a younger brother, Gerry (born 1971), an actor and producer who worked in some of her films and television shows.

 When she was in grade 8, Anderson was a "scat soloist" for her middle school jazz band, where she played the saxophone.
-Decades later, she would draw on this talent for a solo in The Naked Gun.
-Anderson attended Highland Secondary School in Comox, British Columbia.
-In high school, she played on the volleyball team, and graduated in 1985.
+In 2025, she would draw on this talent for a solo in The Naked Gun.
+Anderson attended Highland Secondary School in Comox, British Columbia, where she played on the volleyball team, and graduated in 1985.

 In 2014, Anderson discussed suffering sexual abuse as a child.
 She mentioned being molested by a female babysitter from ages 6 to 10, raped by a 25-year-old man when she was age 12, and gang-raped by her boyfriend and six of his friends when she was 14.

+Anderson became a vegetarian in her early teens after her father went hunting and brought home a "bloodied deer."
+She eventually transitioned to a vegan diet in her twenties, and promotes the benefits of a plant-based diet.